dontmindme250/average-calculator/README.md

 # average calculator

-a average calculator made in python, it supports whole numbers, decimals and fractions
+a average calculator made in python, it supports whole numbers, decimals, fractions and negative numbers

 ## usage